 The Bible and Theology major includes at least 36 required credit hours in Bible and theology which are built into every Trinity College of Florida Bachelor of Arts program.
-The Bible and Theology major is integrated into all Bachelor of Arts programs because the theology and content of the Bible is foundational for a Christian worldview.
+The Bible and Theology major is integrated into all Bachelor of Arts programs because the theology and content of the Bible is foundational for a Christian world view.
 The Bible and Theology major is inseparable from the College's mission and heritage.
 This major defines Trinity College of Florida as a Bible college.

-Students successfully completing the Bible and Theology program will demonstrate:
+Students successfully completing the Bible and Theology BA program will demonstrate:

-- 1. Knowledge of the content and structure of the Biblical books. - 2.
-Knowledge of Biblical theology. - 3.
-Knowledge of systematic theology. - 4.
-Skill in the interpretation and application of Scripture.
+- 1. Knowledge of biblical studies.

+- 2. Knowledge of systematic theology.

+- 3. Knowledge and skills for accurate interpretation and communication of the biblical message.